Sprayer and Spreader Must-Have Features

 Homeowners that utilize sprayers and spreaders are looking for versatile products that offer professional-grade features but are still affordable and easy to use.

-TurfEx has recently implemented technology that allows certain spreaders to spread seed, fertilizer or bulk product.
+Recently implemented technology allows certain spreaders to spread seed, fertilizer or bulk product.
 Going beyond the materials a sprayer and spreader can handle, the homeowner just wants to know they can handle operating the equipment.
-They want to see professional-grade features they can use with the knowledge of a novice.
+Introduce them to professional-grade features they can use with the knowledge of a novice.